25+ Fabulous Things to Do in Vermont in the Fall

-There are four seasons of fun in Vermont, but autumn may be the most wonderful.
-Fall in Vermont is cozy, beautiful, exciting, and memorable.
-With countless things to do, places to visit, foods to enjoy, and sites to see, you’ll have a full calendar here, whether you’re a local or just planning a Vermont fall trip!
+With countless festive things to do in Vermont in the fall, places to visit, foods to enjoy, and sites to see, you’ll have a full calendar here, whether you’re a local or just planning a Vermont fall trip!

 Where are the best places to see fall foliage in Vermont?

 There are few places in this gorgeous state where you won’t get to experience the magic and splendor of the fall colors Vermont has to offer, but the season does look particularly nice in certain spots: impressive mountain peaks, postcard villages, waterfalls, winding roads.
-The road trips below cover all of those destinations for where to go in Vermont in the fall for scenic views.

 When is the best time for fall foliage in Vermont?

-Fall foliage in Vermont generally peaks (hits its brightest point) around early October.
-Peak lasts for several days to a week, and then the leaves begin to quickly fade.
-While peak is the best time to see fall foliage in Vermont, the weeks leading up to that point are also stunning.
+While peak color is the best time to see fall foliage in Vermont, the weeks leading up to that point are also stunning.
 If you want to see the vibrant fall colors in Vermont, aim to come before peak or as close to it as possible.
-If you’re looking for the best time to see fall foliage in Vermont, mid-October is cutting it close, but Vermont is particularly beautiful in early October.

-You can check out a fall foliage prediction map here and real-time updates on this New England peak foliage tracker to increase your chances to see the best fall foliage in Vermont!
+You can check out a fall foliage prediction map here and real-time updates on this New England peak fall foliage tracker to increase your chances to see the best fall foliage in Vermont!

 Feeling ready to enjoy a Vermont fall?
 Let’s get reading.
 There are so many Vermont in the fall things to do that every region offers something worth checking out.
-I can’t possibly include all of the fall activities in Vermont in this post, so I’ve narrowed it down to 25+ essential places to go and things to do in Vermont in the fall.

-Attend a classic Vermont fall fair
+1. Attend a classic Vermont fall fair

 Can’t you just smell the kettle corn?
 Vermont fall festivals come in all sizes and September is a particularly popular month for these.
 Some have carnival rides and games, while others are simpler, with crafts, baked goods, and live music.
-Check out the Peru Fair for a quaint, old-fashioned country fair or the Harvest Festival in Woodstock for some historic harvest time activities like cider pressing and a barn dance!

-Hop in the car and go leaf peeping
+2. Hop in the car and go leaf peeping

 Vermont autumn leaves will likely always be the main attraction during a Vermont fall trip!
 The colors are so vibrant in New England and in Vermont, in particular, the fall foliage is spectacular.
-Your best bet is to visit during the peak of fall foliage in Vermont.
-This is typically early to mid-October, but Vermont colors vary depending on conditions each year.
-Check out this map to get a general overview of when is fall in Vermont as far as the dramatic color progression of the season goes.

-Read Next: The Perfect Vermont Road Trip: 5-7 Day Itinerary | 8 Amazing New England Fall Road Trip Ideas
+Read Next: The Perfect Vermont Road Trip Itinerary | Amazing New England Fall Road Trip Ideas

 Stay in a cozy cabin